Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/filter/defocus.rst

 This node blurs areas of an image based on a map/mask input.

-It could be used to emulate depth of field using a postprocessing method with a Z-buffer input.
+It is typically used to emulate depth of field (:term:`DOF`) using a post-processing method with a Z-buffer input.
-But also allows to blur images not based on Z depth.
+But also allows to blur images that are not based on Z depth too.

 Input
 =====